Avalanche stability transition in interacting quasiperiodic systems: Real-space renormalization

-For the random disorder model, we sample different random configurations, while for the quasi-periodic model, we randomize the phase.
-In Fig.~\ref{figRG}, we show the probability that the entire system becomes insulating after coarse graining.
+In Fig.~\ref{figRG}, we show the probability that the entire system becomes insulating after coarse-graining, where we sample different random configurations for the random model, and sample different initial phases for the quasiperiodic model.
 Note that we choose the system size to be Fibonacci numbers in the quasi-periodic case for better compatibility with the periodic boundary condition.
 For a generic system size, the situation does not change significantly but the data collapse is slightly worse.
 The critical disorder strengths in Fig.~\ref{figRG} for the random and quasi-periodic models, i.e. $W_c=19$ and $6$ respectively, agree with the avalanche critical values obtained from studying the bath-coupled systems.
 Remarkably, one can contrast the transition of these two MBL models.
 For the random potential, the severe finite-size effect is visible even for the system as large as 2000 sites, making the ETH-MBL transition manifestingly a glassy crossover regime over a wide range of $W$.
 This means that MBL in random systems would show severe finite-size effects with slow relaxation and the putative critical disorder drifting upward with increasing system size.
 By contrast, the quasi-periodic model exhibits a much sharper transition [comparing the $W$ scales of $1.6$ of Fig.~\ref{figRG}(b) with the scale of $17$ of Fig.~\ref{figRG}(a)] as well as a faster convergence to the thermodynamic limit.
 Additionally, we can collapse the finite-size data into a universal function of the form $f[(W-W_c)L^{1/\nu}]$, yielding the scaling exponent $\nu=2.8$ and $1.2$ for the random and quasi-periodic models, respectively.
 This suggests that the two models in our study belong to different universality classes.
 In fact, for the former case, the exponent agrees with the value $2.6$ in Ref.~\cite{Morningstar2019} where the initial block configuration is sampled randomly from a predetermined distribution.
 For the latter, our numerically obtained $\nu$ is consistent with the exact value of unity derived from the enforced quasi-periodic configuration $l_n\sim \cos(2\pi n \varphi)$ \cite{Agrawal2020}.
-It is remarkable that even though Eq.~\eqref{eq:rg-first} is defined somewhat arbitrarily and similar links are first coalesced into a cluster, our two RGs still preserve the characteristics of their respective universality classes.
+It is remarkable that even though Eq.~\eqref{eqxi} is defined somewhat arbitrarily and similar links are first coalesced into a cluster, our two RGs still preserve the characteristics of their respective universality classes.
 More importantly, we are able to introduce the physical disorder strength into the renormalization, validating our open system results that the avalanche critical disorder strength for the quasi-periodic model saturates much sooner and faster with respect to $L$ and at lower value of $W$.
 Thus, finite-size MBL is much sharper and thermodynamic MBL is much more likely in the quasiperiodic model than in the random model.